smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 ---

+# Set up SPSS Modeler on Watson Studio with DB2 Warehouse Connection

 IBM SPSS Modeler provides predictive analytics to help you uncover data patterns, gain predictive accuracy and improve decision making.
-This tutorial demonstrated an end to end flow of how to use SPSS Modeler on Watson Studio by ingesting data in a database, perform analytics and storing back the results as a new table in the database.
+This tutorial demonstrates an end to end flow of how to use SPSS Modeler on Watson Studio by ingesting data in a DB2 Warehouse database, perform analytics and storing back the results as a new table in the same database.

 ## Learning objectives